chakAs3/MarineMobileApp/README.md

 # MarineMobileApp

-3M Marine is a mobile Application for 3M Marine Middle East, offers a bunch of features to promote its brand in the region and build the Marine Community
+**3M Marine** is a mobile application developed for 3M Marine Middle East.
+It provides a variety of features to promote the brand and build a strong marine community in the region.

-* Deployment Platform :  Android , IOS , Windows Phone .
+## Deployment Platforms:
+- Android
+- iOS
+- Windows Phone

+## Technologies Used:
-* Front End Frameworks : Angular 2 , Ionic 2 .
+- **Front End Frameworks**: Angular 2, Ionic 2
-* Back End : Real-time FireBase 3.

-#Structure and Skeleton :

-Modules ( Pages )
-* Boat Care Products :  List By Category ( Buffing and Polishing, Spray equipment, Masking …... ), ecommerce system
+- **Back End**: Firebase 3 (Real-time)

+## Structure and Modules:

+### 1. **Boat Care Products**
+   - Product listing by category (e.g., Buffing & Polishing, Spray Equipment, Masking, etc.)
+   - Integrated eCommerce system for purchases.

+### 2. **Help Request**
-* Help Request : Module to request help on specific issue on Boat or Jetski
+   - Module to request assistance for specific issues related to boats or jet skis.

+### 3. **Tips and Tricks**
-* Tips and Tricks : list of tips and tricks with tip of the day .
+   - A collection of tips with a "Tip of the Day" feature for marine care.
-* Marine Utilities : Compass , Weather , Wind speed ...
-* Contest and Loyalty Points : Module contains list of actions to perform to earn Loyalty points ( Buy a product , share photo and experience , participate to the current contest).
-* 3M Messenger : Chat between different app users .
-* 3M Stores : 3M Stores by location, 3M Nearest Store Locator .
-* My Profile : Info details about the user , Loyalty points , Authentication using social media accounts.

-Using Ionic 2 and Angular 2 was a very fast development environment to build all these modules in 6 days, very easy to maintain and add more features. flexible UX and UI with a native mobile look and feel,Angular 2 improved dramatically the performance using AoT compilation

-Using FireBase 3 was a successful implementation of very performant Real-time database, we don't need to care about server infrastructure, all backend data is seamlessly saved and updated, as well as the app is sync and working in offline mode .

-new features has been added : a shopping cart module
+### 4. **Marine Utilities**
+   - Tools including a compass, weather updates, and wind speed information.

+### 5. **Contest and Loyalty Points**
+   - Earn loyalty points by completing actions like buying a product, sharing experiences, or participating in contests.

+### 6. **3M Messenger**
+   - Real-time chat feature for communication between app users.

+### 7. **3M Stores**
+   - Find 3M stores by location with a nearest store locator feature.

+### 8. **My Profile**
+   - User profile management, including loyalty points tracking and social media authentication.

+## Development Overview:
+The application was developed in **6 days** using **Ionic 2** and **Angular 2**, providing a fast and flexible development environment.
+It delivers a native mobile look and feel, with enhanced performance through Angular's AoT (Ahead-of-Time) compilation.

+## Backend Performance:
+Using **Firebase 3** allowed for a seamless, real-time database experience, eliminating the need to manage server infrastructure.
+All backend data is synchronized and stored offline, ensuring continuous app functionality even without an internet connection.

+## New Features:
+- Added a **Shopping Cart** module for improved eCommerce functionality.